-Cost of Attendance (COA) includes actual educational expenses (tuition, fees, books and supplies) and estimated living expenses (room and board, transportation, medical and personal expenses based on Colorado Department of Higher Education guidelines).
-Your financial aid cannot exceed the COA and there is no guarantee that your financial aid will cover all costs
+Cost of Attendance (COA) includes actual educational expenses (tuition, fees, books, supplies, and equipment) and estimated living expenses (food and housing, transportation, medical and personal expenses based on Colorado Department of Higher Education guidelines).
+Your financial aid cannot exceed the COA and there is no guarantee that your financial aid will cover all costs.